School Science Lessons

 See diagram: Anthoceros agrestis

-Smooth hornwort, (Phaeoceros leavis), up to 5 mm, dark green thallus, grows in moist areas, Notothyladaceae, Anthocerotophyta
+Smooth hornwort, (Phaeoceros leavis), up to 5 mm, dark green thallus, grows in moist areas, Family Notothyladaceae

 9.2.0 Bryophyta, Mosses

-Common cord-moss, (Funaria hygrometrica), little goldilocks, golden maidenhair moss, bonfire moss, obovate leaves form a bulb-like cluster at the top of the up to 8 mm long stem, red-brown sporophyte is a long twisting seta with an asymmetrical grooved capsule at the tip so easy to find and identify, grows in wet soil and damp rock crevices, Africa, Phylum Bryophyta.
+Common cord-moss, (Funaria hygrometrica), little goldilocks, golden maidenhair moss, bonfire moss, up to 3 cm, obovate leaves form a bulb-like cluster at the top of the long stem, male and female organs on the same plant, red-brown sporophyte is a long twisting seta with an asymmetrical grooved capsule at the tip so easy to find and identify, grows in wet soil, damp rock crevices, disturbed ground, very common in plant nurseries, widely distributed

 See diagram 9.47.1: Funaria, sporogonium.